 The ABS Education Alliance also launched the "America brakes for safety" campaign to help motorists learn how to use antilock brakes properly (things like not pumping the pedal when braking hard, remembering to steer while braking to avoid an accident, having their ABS system checked if the ABS warning lamp is on).

-For awhile, it seemed as if all cars and trucks would eventually have ABS as standard equipment.
+Back in the 1990s, it seemed as if all cars and trucks would eventually have ABS as standard equipment.
 But in spite of the rapid growth of ABS availability in the early 1990s, the number of vehicles equipped with ABS remained relatively flat at around 60 percent until the 2012 model year when ABS and traction control were required on all passenger cars and light trucks sold in the U.S. ABS and traction control have been standard equipment since the 2012 model year.

 The Bendix 10 ABS system used on 1991-93 Chrysler minivans (Dodge Caravan, Plymouth Voyager & Chrysler Town & Country), Chrysler New Yorker, Imperial and Dynasty, and 1991-92 Eagle Premier and Dodge Monaco, came under fire for reportedly experiencing a high ABS pump failure rate.
 The NHTSA reportedly received nearly 2,000 complaints about problems with this particular ABS system, including numerous accidents and injuries (but no deaths).
 The NHTSA investigation found that most complaints centered on the pedal sinking to the floor causing a loss of brakes.
 The condition is often intermittent and occurs without warning.